vmware/terraform-provider-vmc/README.md

-# Terraform VMware Cloud Provider
+# Terraform provider for VMware Cloud

-This is the repository for the terraform-provider-vmware-cloud, which one can use with Terraform to work with [VMware Cloud on AWS](https://vmc.vmware.com/).
+This is the repository for the Terraform provider for VMware Cloud, which one can use with Terraform to work with [VMware Cloud on AWS](https://vmc.vmware.com/).

 Requirements